Matrix Fej\'er-Riesz type theorem for a union of an interval and a point: Notation and preliminaries

-If such a measure exists, we say that $L$ is \textbf{a $K$--matrix moment functional on $\RR[x]_{\leq n}$} (\textbf{$K$--mmf}) and $\mu$ is its $K$--\textbf{representing matrix--valued measure ($K$--rmm).} We denote by $\cM_L$ the set of all $K$--rmm\textit{s} for $L$.
+If such a measure exists, we say that $L$ is \textbf{a $K$--matrix moment functional on $\RR[x]_{\leq n}$} and $\mu$ is its $K$--\textbf{representing matrix-valued measure.} We denote by $\cM_L$ the set of all $K$--\CB{representing matrix--valued measures} for $L$.

 Equivalently, one can define $L$ as in \eqref{linear-operator} by a sequence of its values on monomials $x^i$, $i=0,\ldots,n$.
 Throughout the paper we will denote these values by $\Gamma_i:=L(x^i)$.
 If